Perspectival Knowledge in PSOA RuleML: Representation, Model Theory, and Translation: The Metamodel for Psoa Atoms of PSOA RuleML

 There are three orthogonal \textbf{qualitative} dimensions D$_1$-D$_3$ for non-empty atoms generating eighteen subcubes.
-Refining the earlier six quadrants of the ``psoa table''~\cite{Boley15b}, the PSOA RuleML 1.0 subcubes will be labeled according to three layers of six, for non-empty atoms that are \textbf{p}erspe\textbf{n}eutral, \textbf{p}erspecti\textbf{v}al, and \textbf{p}erspeneutral+\textbf{p}erspectival, as well as suffixed with digits 1\,--\,6 in each layer.
-Besides receiving systematic labels/digits, some of the subcubes also have common names such as pn4, i.e. oidful, one-or-more-slotted, perspeneutral atoms, being referred to as {\it frames}; other subcubes are further specialized by D$_0$ for defining subsets, such as pv1, which is D$_0$(m=1,k=0)-specialized to oidless, single-tupled, perspectival atoms, having the common name {\it relationships}.\footnote{The subcubes partition the set of PSOA RuleML languages into languages of, e.g., relationship and frame facts and/or rules, some of which could have anchor names, as introduced for RuleML/XML~\cite{AthanBoley14}.}
+Refining the earlier six quadrants of the ``psoa table''~\cite{Boley15b}, the PSOA 1.03 subcubes are labeled according to three layers of six, for non-empty atoms that are \textbf{in}dependent, \textbf{de}pendent, and \textbf{i}ndependent+\textbf{d}ependent, as well as suffixed with digits 1\,--\,6 in each layer.
+Besides all having systematic labels/digits, the layer-in{} and -de{} subcubes have common names such as in{}4, i.e. oidful, one-or-more-slotted, independent atoms, referred to as {\it framepoints}; other subcubes are further specialized by D$_0$ for defining subsets, such as de{}1, which is D$_0$(m=1,k=0)-specialized to oidless, single-tupled, dependent atoms, having the common name {\it relationships}.\footnote{The subcubes partition the set of PSOA RuleML languages into languages of, e.g., relationship and framepoint facts and/or rules, some of which could have anchor names, as introduced for RuleML/XML~\cite{AthanBoley14}.}

 In each layer, atoms are characterized using the same two distinctions.
 The first dimension D$_1$ distinguishes atoms that are oidless-vs.-oidful predicate applications.
 The second dimension D$_2$ distinguishes atoms having as descriptors one or more tuples vs. one or more slots vs. combining one or more tuples plus one or more slots.
-The two main quadrants of the earlier psoa table are also accommodated by these dimensions via the above-mentioned pv1 subcube (specializing to relationships) and pn4 subcube (constituting frames).
-Intuitively speaking, because a tuple contains zero or more elements, a relationship affords only a single (m=1) descriptor; because a plain slot pairs a name with only a plain filler,\footnote{Here, ``plain'' refers to an ordinary slot with a non-tuple-valued filler; cf. Footnote~\ref{footnote:prop}.} a frame affords one or more (k$\geq$1) descriptors.
-Similarly, because of the only tuple's (non-association with an OID but) dependence on a predicate, relationships are perspectival; because of the one or more slots' (association with an OID but) independence from a predicate, frames are perspeneutral.
+The two main quadrants of the earlier psoa table are also accommodated by these dimensions via the above-mentioned de{}1 subcube (specializing to relationships) and in{}4 subcube (constituting framepoints).
+Intuitively speaking, because a tuple contains zero or more elements, a relationship affords only a single (m=1) descriptor; because a plain slot pairs a name with only a plain filler,\footnote{Here, ``plain'' refers to an ordinary slot with a non-tuple-valued filler; cf. Footnote~\ref{footnote:prop}.} a framepoint affords one or more (k$\geq$1) descriptors.
+Similarly, because of the only tuple's (non-association with an OID but) dependence on a predicate, relationships are dependent; because of the one or more slots' (association with an OID but) independence from a predicate, framepoints are independent.